langchain-ai/langgraph/docs/docs/cloud/faq/studio.md

 ## Why is my graph taking so long to startup?

-The LangGraph studio works by making API calls to the LangGraph API, and this API must be rebuilt regularly to keep up with the changes made to it.
-For this reason, you might notice that occasionally your graphs take a little longer to startup.
+The LangGraph Studio interacts with the LangGraph API through API calls.
+To stay aligned with ongoing updates, the API requires regular rebuilding.
+As a result, you may occasionally experience slight delays when starting up your graphs.

 ## Why are extra edges showing up in my graph?